 - Decreases stress levels and make you feel calm

-- Boosts the function of brain such as attention, reaction time, and memory
+- Boosts the function of brains such as attention, reaction time, and memory

 - Improves respiratory health and digestion